Sprinter (rail service): Future service plans

-Being a relatively new transit service, future development plans for the Sprinter are currently focused on increasing the frequency of the service to 20 minutes per train departure, from the Sprinter's current 30-minute schedule.
+Future development plans for Sprinter are currently focused on increasing the frequency of the service to 20 minutes per train departure, from Sprinter's current 30-minute schedule.
 An increased schedule will require more double-tracking of the Sprinter rail line as currently only 9.6 miles (44%) of the Sprinter's rail line is double-tracked.
 The preferred alternative project for more double-tracking on the rail line involves increased double-tracking around Crouch St. station through College Blvd. station, and around Palomar College station through Nordahl Rd. station.
 It is projected that this project will require six years to reach completion.

+On December 23, 2022, NCTD received funding of 7 million dollars.
+The funding from Consolidated Appropriations Act was requested by Congressman Mike Levin.
+The SPRINTER Corridor Service Improvement Project will be completed in two phases.
+The first phase will modernize the signal and communications systems along the corridor to improve safety, enhance community connectivity, and reduce service disruptions.
+The funding is focused on increasing the frequency of trains to every 15 minutes from the 30 minute frequency that Sprinter currently runs on.

 Additionally, NCTD would like to implement Sprinter Express train service that would stop at only the five stations (Oceanside Transit Center, El Camino Real, Vista Transit Center, San Marcos Civic Center, and Escondido Transit Center) with the greatest ridership along the route.
-The Express service would use freight track east of San Marcos Civic Center station to bypass a station and an eastern portion of the regular route in order to further reduce travel times between termini.
+The Express service would use freight tracks east of San Marcos Civic Center station to bypass the station and an eastern portion of the regular route in order to further reduce travel times between termini.

-Longer-term, SANDAG's 2050 Regional Transportation Plan projects one extension of the Sprinter by 2050.
-The extension would be from the Sprinter's current eastern terminus at the Escondido Transit Center, south (presumably along S Centre City Parkway) to the Escondido Westfield Mall/Del Lago Transit Center.
+Longer-term, SANDAG's 2050 Regional Transportation Plan projects one extension of Sprinter by 2050.
+The extension would be from Sprinter's current eastern terminus at the Escondido Transit Center, south (presumably along S Centre City Parkway) to the North County Mall/Del Lago Transit Center.
 No other extensions of the Sprinter (e.g. to San Diego Zoo Safari Park, or to McClellan–Palomar Airport) are included in the plan.

 Criticism

-The Sprinter has encountered some dissatisfaction in northern San Diego County.
-For example, business owners in Oceanside have attributed flooding in November 2007 and January 2008 to the Sprinter, since its construction raised railroad beds and narrowed creeks.
+Sprinter has encountered some dissatisfaction in northern San Diego County.
+For example, business owners in Oceanside have attributed flooding in November 2007 and January 2008 to Sprinter, since its construction raised railroad beds and narrowed creeks.
 Some have also criticized the limited schedule.
 In response to the limited schedule, NCTD expanded Friday and Saturday Night service in 2011, the last trips leaving out of Escondido (Westbound) at 10:33pm and out of Oceanside (Eastbound) at 11:33pm.